Terms of Endearment: Plot

 Over the course of the next few years, the marriage begins to fray.
 Emma catches Flap flirting with one of his students on campus, so she takes the children and drives back to Houston immediately.
 There, Garrett develops cold feet about his relationship with Aurora after seeing her with her daughter and grandchildren and breaks it off.

 While Emma is gone, Flap accepts a promotion in Nebraska; she and the children return to Iowa, then they move to Nebraska.
 While on the campus, Emma sees the same young woman who she had seen Flap with in Iowa.
 Confronting her, she finds out he moved them to Nebraska so he could work with his girlfriend Janice.

-When Emma is diagnosed with cancer, before she knows how advanced it is, her lifelong friend Patsy convinces her to explore NYC.
-She is there a short time when Patsy's friends there first find it strange she has never worked; then it gets more uncomfortable when they hear about the cancer.
+When Emma is diagnosed with cancer, before she knows how advanced it is, her lifelong friend Patsy convinces her to explore New York City.
+She is there a short time when Patsy's friends there first find it strange that she has never worked; then it gets more uncomfortable when they hear about the cancer.
 Not enjoying herself, she returns home early.

 When they discover it is terminal cancer, Aurora and Flap stay by Emma's side through her treatment and hospitalization.
 Garrett flies to Nebraska to be with Aurora and her family.
 The dying Emma shows her love for her mother by entrusting her children to Aurora's care.